 My research investigates motor development and how it interacts and influences cognitive development, academic attainment and mental health.
 I’m particularly interested in how these process interact in the early childhood and inform children’s learning and behaviour.
 I have particular experience in using technological innovation to develop better approaches for assessing and intervening within schools, clinics and community environments.
 I am also increasingly interested in understanding how inherited, environmental factors (genetic, socioeconomic, cultural) and physical health shape the context within which development takes place.
 Ultimately my work aims to improve the support we provide to children, both with and without developmental difficulties, as they learn the fundamentally important social, cognitive and motor skills that underpin health, wellbeing and academic success.

 Currently, my research involves collaborating closely with the Born in Bradford Longitudinal Birth Cohort study, as well as several other UK based cohort studies including the ECHO study.
 I also work closely with Bradford Education on a number of school-based intervention projects, with my work having been supported by funding from the UK’s Medical Research Council, Economic and Social Research Council, Department for Education, National Institute for Health Research, Educational Endowment Foundation and Waterloo Foundation

 - MA Psychology

-I teach introductory to advanced research methods and statistics at both undergraduate and masters level and supervise final year undergraduate research projects.
+I teach introductory-to-advanced research and statistical methods across both undergraduate and masters level programs and supervise final year undergraduate research projects.

-At undergraduate level I also I lecture on developmental psychology, principally motor skill development and neurodevelopmental disorders and their diagnosis, and I am a personal tutor.
+At undergraduate level I also I lecture on the Advanced Developmental Psychology module (PSYC2510), on the subjects of: motor skill development and neurodevelopmental disorders and their diagnosis.